Robert-van-Engelen/Forth850/README.md

 The "next routine" cycles contribute to the overhead of DTC, which cannot be further reduced to speed up execution.
-To improve speed by 10% on average, the fetch and execute routine is inlined with the `NEXT` macro for performance-critical words that critical.
-When performance is not critical, a `JP_NEXT` macro is used, which expands into `jp (iy)` with the IY register pointing to the "next routine":
+To improve speed by 10% on average, the fetch and execute routine is inlined with the `NEXT` macro for performance-critical words.
+When performance is not critical, a `JP_NEXT` macro is used, which simply expands into `jp (iy)` with the IY register pointing to the "next routine":

     .macro          JP_NEXT